 Series Review: Is this series worth your time?
 Does it get better as the novels progress?
 Or does it get worse?
 Find out below:

-Synopsis for Chase Me (from Goodreads):
+Synopsis for Lace Up (from Goodreads):

 Book Order: Connected

-Genre: New Adult, Contemporary, Romance, Humour
+Genre: New Adult, Contemporary, Romance, Drama, Humour

-Point of View: Third Person, Alternating
+Point of View: First Person, Alternating

-Publication Dates: March 2015 – August 2015
+Publication Dates: January 2015 – August 2015

 Why I Picked it Up / My Expectations: